-Supporting girls and young women to use oral PrEP is an important way you can help prevent HIV.
-If more girls and young women use oral PrEP, the rates of HIV in this community will decrease.
+Supporting people to use oral PrEP is an important way you can help prevent HIV.
+If people use oral PrEP, the rates of HIV in this community will decrease.

 It's also important to reduce the risk of HIV transmission in your own life.
 You can do this by having an HIV test so you know if you're HIV positive.
 Most HIV transmissions come from people who don't know they're HIV positive.
 If you are HIV positive, there's medication that can keep you healthy and prevent you from passing it on to others.